SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

 To have meaningful or intuitive data to search, you need to make some changes to the default configuration.
 You can make these customizations through additional environment variables in container definitions.

 Environment variables:
-* `OTEL_SERVICE_NAME` - in case this parameter is not set, default service name assumes the name of Deployment, Statefulset or other PodSpec object name.
-In such case ensure their names represent some business logic, such as `FinanceServiceCall`.
+* `OTEL_SERVICE_NAME` - if this parameter is not set, the default service name assumes the name of Deployment, Statefulset, or other PodSpec object name.
+This ensures their names represent some business logic, such as `FinanceServiceCall`.
 This will appear as a tracing service name in Sumo Logic.
-If you would like to manually set service name, add  `OTEL_SERVICE_NAME` in env variables section of container configuration.
+If you'd like to manually set a service name, add `OTEL_SERVICE_NAME` in env variables section of container configuration.
 For example:
  ```yaml
  spec:
   containers: